The Executor Class

 • Automatic restarts: In case the job execution fails or is canceled, the Executor automatically resubmits and restarts the job up to a specified number of times.
 The number of restarts can be specified via the max_jobs_retries argument, the pause between restarts can be adjusted by the wait_restart argument.

-• Logging: The executor automatically logs all actions to a log file that ca be specified via the log_file argument.
+• Logging: The Executor automatically logs all actions to a log file that ca be specified via the log_file argument.

 • Modified Qiskit Primitives: The Executor allows the creation of modified Qiskit Primitives that function exactly as the Qiskit primitives but leverage the comfort features mentioned above.
 The primitives can be obtained utilizing the get_estimator() and get_sampler() methods.
 The modified primitives route all executions through the Executor class, and thus benefit from all comfort features.
 The primitives are fully compatible with the Qiskit framework, and can be used in the same way as regular primitives.
 The Executor primitives are automatically utilized in the sQUlearn sub-programs.
+If the version of the Qiskit installation is larger equal than 1.2, the V2 Primitives are created, otherwise the V1 Primitives are returned.

 Initialization of the Executor class